bjakja/Kainote/AutoSending/AutoSending/ReadMe.txt

     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
-This application pack Kainote files and puting zip file in dropbox folder.
+This application pack Kainote files and puting zip file in synchronization folder of Google Drive.